beallasai/turtlesim-controller/README.md

 ```
 roslaunch turtlesim-controller run.launch
 ```
-  This will run everything in the same terminal
+  This will run everything in the same terminal and open the webapp in browser

  Close it with `ctrl+c`